Tulunids: Khumārawayh's rise to power

 Despite his gains, Khumārawayh's reign also set the stage for the demise of the dynasty.
 Financial exhaustion, political infighting and strides by the Abbasids would all contribute to the ruin of the Tulunids.
-Khumārawayh was also totally reliant on his Turkish and sub-Saharan soldiers.
+Khumārawayh was also totally reliant on his Turkic and sub-Saharan soldiers.
 Under the administration of Khumārawayh, the Syro-Egyptian state's finances and military were destabilized.